 When to Use Raw Goods

-Here are a few times when you should take advantage of managing your assemblies with raw goods.
+Here are a few times when you should take advantage of using Raw Goods with your items.

-- When the Raw Goods are "paper goods" or won't expire.
+- When the Raw Goods are "paper goods" or they do not expire.

 - When the same item is sold in several different ways.

 - EXAMPLE 1: If you sell wine by the glass and by the bottle, you can track exactly how much is used.
 When you sell a glass, .2 of a bottle is removed from the wine Raw Good, and, when you sell a bottle, 1 full bottle is removed from the wine Raw Good.

 - EXAMPLE 2: If you sell a “Pulled Pork Sandwich” made to order and it always uses .5 lbs of pork, .5 cups of BBQ sauce, and 1 plastic container, you can have each component item pulled from Raw Good inventory as the sandwich is ordered at the register.

-- When a menu item doesn’t have modifiers like size or add-ons, like latte syrup flavors.
+- When a menu item does not have modifiers such as different sizes or add-ons.

-- To use Raw Goods effectively, these variations must be set up as individual items, like a small coffee, small vanilla coffee, or medium black coffee.
+- To use Raw Goods effectively, these variations must be set up as individual items, like a small regular coffee, small vanilla coffee, and medium black coffee.